infumap/infumap/docs/deployment/raspberry-pi.md

 disabled `ssh` access to your Raspberry Pi over the WireGuard network.
 It is also easier to set up.
 However, a significant downside is that unencrypted data from your Infumap instance will be exposed to the VPS as requests are served.
 This data is partial and transient, so the security implications are not as big as if the entire data set were available on the VPS at rest.
-Still, it is perferable to avoid this.
+Still, it is preferable to avoid this.

 We will use [Caddy](https://caddyserver.com/) for the reverse proxy because it is very easy to use - automatically provisions the TLS certificate and keeps it renewed.